cisco/mindmeld/source/integrations/whatsapp.rst

    mindmeld blueprint hr_assistant

-After downloading the HR blueprint, we can inspect the implementation in `whatsapp_bot_server.py`.
+After downloading the HR blueprint, you can inspect the implementation in `whatsapp_bot_server.py`.

 .. code:: python